ibm-cloud-docs/pattern-resiliency-powerha-grs/phagrsusecasereq.md

 - IBM PowerHA SystemMirror for i is a separately licensed product and is not included with IBM i by default.
 - A valid PowerHA license is required on each participating IBM i logical partition, including both the primary and recovery systems.
 - PowerHA licensing is required regardless of whether the recovery system is actively running production workloads.
+- On IBM Power Virtual Server, PowerHA can be selected and purchased directly as part of the IBM i virtual server instance (VSI) and is billed through the IBM Cloud consumption model.
-- PowerHA licensing requirements are the same for IBM Power Virtual Server as for on premises IBM Power Systems.
+- PowerHA licensing on IBM Power Virtual Server differs from traditional on-premises IBM Power Systems licensing and does not require separate on-prem PowerHA entitlements.

 ## Storage requirements
 {: #requirements-storage}